DaveSamuels1998/Dave-Samuels-Blog/src/blog/2025-01-23-active-directory-domain-name-services-setup-and-account-creation-cmd-commands.md

 <br>
 <br>

-1. Right click on an established user and copy it
+1. Right-click on an established user and copy it
    <br>
    <br>

    ![](/assets/blog/account-creation-copy-1.png)